 Custom Die-Cut proof – front & back

 Just a quick exercise on a custom vector icon.
 Wanted to apply some of the new tools in Adobe Illustrator.
-Infinite detail is possible but here is a 20-minute sketch for you to download.
+Infinite detail is possible but here is a 20-minute sketch.
 So this is a first attempt.
-Need to add more detail and tweak for a bit more realism.
-Also available via Gumroad if you feel like throwing in $1.
-Thanks for that.

 Recently drove to Santa Fe, New Mexico with the family.
 It was absolutely beautiful.
 I think I may start painting again soon.
 Until then digital will have to do.
 Woke up one morning about 3:45am and could not go back to sleep.
 I decided to drive into the mountains, hike a bit in the snow and snap some shots of the sunrise over the peaks.
 It was incredible and I’ll never forget that morning.
 Inspired — a quick typography sketch with Adobe Garamond, photo from Santa Fe mountain basin and a piece of paper.